Efficient quantum readout-error mitigation for sparse measurement outcomes of near-term quantum devices: Demonstrations

-The fidelity is averaged over 8 independent runs with 8192 shots as Wei et al. \cite{Wei2019} and Mooney et al. \cite{mooney2021generation} performed.
+The fidelity is averaged over 8 independent runs with 8192 shots as Wei \textit{et al.} \cite{Wei2019} and Mooney \textit{et al.} \cite{mooney2021generation} performed.
 Here the fidelity greater than 0.5 is sufficient to confirm the good multipartite entanglement on the real device.

-The fidelity of GHZ states was examined up to size 39 on 65-qubit IBM Quantum Brooklyn device.
+The fidelity of GHZ states was examined up to size 39 on the 65-qubit IBM Quantum Brooklyn device.
 The different QREM methods are applied to the raw probability distributions.
-The QREM with rigorous inversion of tensor calibration matrices are performed up to 30 qubits, while other QREM methods are performed up to 39-qubits.
+The QREM with rigorous inversion of tensor calibration matrices is performed up to 30 qubits, while other QREM methods are performed up to 39-qubits.

 The results are shown in the Fig. \ref{fig:ghz_fidelity}.
-The raw results without QREM score the fidelity over 0.5 up to 17 qubit size, while the results with QREM by the proposed method with least square method record the higher fidelities that exceed 0.5 up to qubit size 29 (see Table \ref{tab:ghz_fidelity}).
+The raw results without QREM score the fidelity over 0.5 up to 17-qubits size, while the results with QREM by the proposed method with least square method record the higher fidelities that exceed 0.5 up to qubit size 29 (see Table \ref{tab:ghz_fidelity}).
 Note that the fidelity values estimated by the proposed QREM with the least norm problem method closely follow the plots of rigorously mitigated fidelities, while the fidelity plots by other QREM methods have more gaps from the rigorously mitigated fidelities.
-The fidelities by the proposed method are also smaller than the fidelities by Mooney et al.'s method.
-From the mitigation results by Mooney et al.'s method we can observe the 34-qubit GHZ states also scored the fidelity over 0.5 (see Fig. \ref{fig:ghz_fidelity}).
+The fidelities by the proposed method are also smaller than the fidelities by the method of Mooney \textit{et al.}.
+From the mitigation results by their method we can observe the 34-qubit GHZ states also scored the fidelity over 0.5 (see Fig. \ref{fig:ghz_fidelity}).